 Gracie was diagnosed with ADD at 15 while a freshman in high school.
 To complicate matters, she also had Cyclothymia which is a mood disorder similar to bi-polar.
 Gracie struggled mightily with friends in school, always seeming like the odd person out.
 She was invited to the prom and thought she finally found someone she could get close to but he broke up with her shortly after that and it threw Gracie for a real loop.
 She was prescribed an anti-depression medication which she still takes to this day.
 She was also taking Adderall for the ADD when she and her parents finally decided to try to get her more advanced help.
 At one of the clinics she was very gently introduced to the serene and calming lifestyle there.
 She discovered that the staff really seemed to love her and that she did not need to ever fear rejection from any of them.
 This took quite awhile but was showing good progress.
 She was reluctant to get off the Adderall in fear she would fall back into her old ways.
 The clinic very creatively introduced her to CBD oil, a relatively new and experimental (at the time) treatment.
 She reduced the Adderall dosages while slowly introducing the CBD until eventually she was off the Adderall entirely and was confident the CBD was helping her.
 She spent about 3 years regularly visiting the clinic before finally having the confidence to venture out on her own and make something of her life.
 She never did fully recover from the rejection of the high school boyfriend, and never married, but was hired as a beautician at a local shop.
 This gave her a sense of purpose and she became receptive to the compliments and praises she would get by helping other women improve themselves.
 After a few years the owner became ill and had to leave the business so Gracie assumed ownership and is currently doing very well.

 Alexander’s is a fascinating story.
 Like many others, he was a very poor student, getting into trouble and unable to focus long enough to understand the material.
 He became a practical joker in order to distract other’s attention from himself.
 He was never a reader, and said it sometimes took him a year to finish a book.
 He was good at sports in high school, playing soccer and football.
 He barely graduated and was feeling hopeless and depressed, though knew he should go to college.
 He lived near a hospital that was associated with a clinic offering drug-free treatment, so his parents suggested he give it a try.
 He enrolled in a local community college and reluctantly spent time at the clinic, at first thinking it would be a waste of time but eventually looking forward to his visits there according to some of the staff.
 He said it felt like an out of body experience while he was there due to the stress relief he felt with each visit.
 His progress was steady and his grades and ability to focus were improving.
 After two years he decided to transfer to a major university which necessitated leaving the clinic.
 He took a lot on himself, battling constantly with concentration issues.
 He felt he could do anything and shunned what he called boring classes, instead learning the material by teaching himself.
 By the middle of his senior year he was in the Student Health Advisory Group and President of the Ski Club.
 By the end of his final semester he was burning out fast, taking on too many tasks to be able to concentrate and manage all of them.
 He got through it but it almost threw him into depression.
 Upon graduation he worked odd jobs, mostly around the University, trying to figure out what to do with his life.
 He was always told he was a good businessman and needed to focus on a profession.
 One of the side jobs was with a local siding company installing siding on houses.
 He liked the work because it was physical and he always liked working out and staying active, though he said the work really felt beneath him.
 Eventually he learned enough about the business to want to start his own company, but there was not room where he lived for yet another one.
-He wound up moving in with a friend he met in college and with a little ingenuity and some luck was able to start his own siding company, which he is still running.
+He wound up moving in with a friend he met in college and with a little ingenuity and some luck was able to start his own siding company in Richmond Va, which he is still running.